aestream/faery/README.md

 3. Run `faery --help` to see a list of options, `faery list-filters` to list available filters, and `faery filter <filter> --help` for help on a specific filter

-> Note: you can use a virtual environment instead of pipx, see [Use Faery in a script](#use-faery-in-a-script) for instructions.
+> Note: you can use a virtual environment instead of pipx, see [Using Faery in a Python script](#using-faery-in-a-python-script) for instructions.

 ### Examples